-The HALT mode is initialized by the "HALT" instruction and results in the following:
+The HALT mode is initialized by the "HALT" instruction and results in the following...

-- The system oscillator is turned off but the WDT oscillator keeps running (if the WDT oscillator or the real time clock is selected). - The contents of the on-chip RAM and registers remain unchanged. - The WDT will be cleared and start recounting (if the WDT clock source is from the WDT oscillator or the real time clock). - All of the I/O ports maintain their original status. - The PDF flag is set and the TO flag is cleared.
+- The system oscillator will be turned off but the WDT oscillator keeps running (if the WDT oscillator is selected) - The contents of the on chip RAM and registers remain unchanged. - WDT will be cleared and recounted again (if the WDT clock is from the WDT oscillator). - All of the I/O ports maintain their original status. - The PDF flag is set and the TO flag is cleared.

-The system quits the HALT mode by way of an external reset, an interrupt, an external falling edge signal on port A or a WDT overflow.
+The system can leave the HALT mode by means of an external reset, an interrupt, an external falling edge signal on port A or a WDT overflow.
 An external reset causes a device initialization and the WDT overflow performs a "warm reset".
-After examining the TO and PDF flags, the cause for a chip reset can be determined.
-The PDF flag is cleared by system power-up or by executing the "CLR WDT" instruction and is set when executing the "HALT" instruction.
-On the other hand, the TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the program counter and stack pointer, and leaves the other circuits in their original status.
+After the TO and PDF flags are examined, the reason for chip reset can be determined.

+The PDF flag is cleared by system power-up or executing the "CLR WDT" instruction and is set when executing the "HALT" instruction.
+The TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the program counter and stack pointer; the others keep their original status.

 The port A wake-up and interrupt methods can be considered as a continuation of normal execution.
-Each bit in port A can be independently selected to wake up the device by option.
+Each bit in port A can be independently selected to wake up the device by the options.
 Awakening from an I/O port stimulus, the program will resume execution of the next instruction.
-If it awakens from an interrupt, two sequences may occur.
+If it is awakening from an interrupt, two sequences may happen.
 If the related interrupt is disabled or the interrupt is enabled but the stack is full, the program will resume execution at the next instruction.
-But if the interrupt is enabled and the stack is not full, the regular interrupt response takes place.
-When an interrupt request flag is set to "1" before entering the HALT mode, the wake-up function of the related interrupt will be disabled.
-If a wake-up event occurs, it takes 1024 f{SYS} (system clock period) to resume normal operation.
-In other words, a dummy period is inserted after a wake-up.
-If the wake-up results from an interrupt acknowledge signal, the actual interrupt subroutine execution is delayed by more than one cycle.
-However, if the wake-up results in the next instruction execution, this will be executed immediately after the dummy period is finished.
+If the interrupt is enabled and the stack is not full, the regular interrupt response takes place.
+If an interrupt request flag is set to "1" before entering the HALT mode, the wake-up function of the related interrupt will be disabled.
+Once a wake-up event occurs, it takes 1024 t{SYS} (system clock period) to resume normal operation.
+In other words, a dummy period will be inserted after wake-up.
+If the wake-up results from an interrupt acknowledgment, the actual interrupt subroutine execution will be delayed by one or more cycles.
+If the wake-up results in the next instruction execution, this will be executed immediately after the dummy period is finished.